Original Research ARTICLE

 Conflict of Interest Statement

 MG and WL are employees of Miltenyi Biotec Inc. NM and RP are employees of Miltenyi Biotec GmbH.
-RB, AR, WK, RO, and BD are employees of Lentigen Technology Inc. A patent application was filed for the presented transduction method where RB, MG, NM, and WL are co-inventor.
+RB, AR, WK, RO, DS, and BD are employees of Lentigen Technology Inc. A patent application was filed for the presented transduction method where RB, MG, NM, and WL are co-inventor.

 The remaining authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.